-(a) No fielders shall be located within 10 metres of the striker, except for the Wicketkeeper, Slips and Gullies for safety reasons and to encourage singles.
+- (a) No fielders shall be located within 10 metres of the striker, except for the Wicketkeeper, Slips and Gullies for safety reasons and to encourage singles. - (b) In Yr10/Yr11 Boys and Yr10/11/12 Girls Competitions, fielders may stand within 10 metres of the striker, but must wear a helmet and protector. - (c) No fielder may stand within 2 metres of the playing surface in front of the striker's wicket. - (d) The following shall apply to Wicketkeepers: - In Yr8 Boys and Year 10/11/12 Girls competitions, a minimum of 2 wicketkeepers are required.
+A wicketkeeper cannot keep for more than half (50%) of the Innings, except in 35 over matches when a player may keep wicket for 18 overs. - ii.
+In Yr9 Boys and Yr10/Yr11 Boys competitions, a wicketkeeper can keep for the entire innings and may keep for multiple matches in succession.
+Any wicket keeper who keeps wicket for a full innings must be noted on PlayHQ and the scorebook to assist with compliance checks. - (e) Fielding rotations are encouraged to be implemented at the discretion of the Coach, to ensure players experience all fielding positions.

-- (b) In Yr10/Yr11 Boys and Yr10/11/12 Girls Competitions, fielders may stand within 10 metres of the striker, but must wear a helmet and protector. - (c) No fielder may stand within 2 metres of the playing surface in front of the striker's wicket. - (d) The following shall apply to Wicketkeepers: - (i) In Yr8 Boys and Year 10/11/12 Girls competitions, a minimum of 2 wicketkeepers are required.
-A wicketkeeper cannot keep for more than half (50%) of the Innings, except in 35 over matches when a player may keep wicket for 18 overs. - (ii) In boys Yr9 Boys and Yr10/Yr11 Boys competitions, a wicketkeeper can keep for the entire innings and may keep for multiple matches in succession.
-Any wicket keeper who keeps wicket for a full innings must be noted on PlayHQ and the scorebook to assist with compliance checks. - (e) Coaches are encouraged to rotate the opportunity for players to field in all fielding positions. - (f) If more than maximum number of players allowed on the field are playing, they should be off the field for no more than 3 overs at a time, unless injured or are leaving the match.
+(f) If more than the maximum number of players allowed on the field are playing, they should be off the field for no more than 3 overs at a time, unless injured or are leaving the match.